luandretta/network/README.md

   ![User not logged in Navbar](documentation/not-loggedin-navbar.png)

-* Footer - A footer is displayed on all pages of the website and contains the copyright year, this is updated to the current year using [JavaScript](titbit/static/js/script.js).
+* Footer - A footer is displayed on all pages of the website.

   ![Footer](documentation/footer.png)